RandyD03/Multi-threading-coding-challenge/README.md

 # Multi-threading Coding-Challenge

 This is a coding question.
 You may use C, or C++.
-Submit all your source code in a zipped archive as an e-mail attachment (please do not post your solution to a public code repository), including any tests you write!
-In addition to submitting source code, include a brief description (no more than a paragraph or two) of any design decisions or tradeoffs you had to make.
-Clearly state any assumptions you make.

 You are to design and implement a basic message passing library for an embedded system.
 In this system you should assume there are multiple threads, each with a unique identifier.
 These threads